-Free Online Application - The application includes a 300 word essay describing your motivation to pursue a degree in Higher Education and Student Affairs Administration.
+Personal Statement - a 300 word essay describing your motivation to pursue a degree in Higher Education and Student Affairs Administration.
 Please explain your desire to complete your Master's degree at Canisius College.

-One official undergraduate transcript from each institution attended with the degree posted from the degree granting institution.
-You must have a baccalaureate degree from an accredited institution of higher learning to be considered for admission with a minimum G.P.A. of 2.75, 3.0 in major courses.
+You must have a baccalaureate degree from an accredited institution of higher learning to be considered for admission with a minimum G.P.A. of 2.75, 3.0 in major courses

 - If the cumulative GPA is under a 3.0, two letters of recommendation must be submitted:

 - 1 letter from a professor speaking to your readiness for graduate school

 - 1 letter from a higher education professional explaining why you are a good fit for the higher education field

 All items can be mailed, faxed or emailed to: